Skip to main content

 Problem

 As organizations migrate to IPv6-only Kubernetes clusters to simplify network architecture and reduce IPv4 address costs, they face a significant challenge: legacy applications that only speak IPv4.
-These applications—whether third-party binaries, older services, or dependencies that can’t be easily modified—become stranded when the underlying infrastructure no longer provides IPv4 connectivity.
+These applications, whether third-party binaries, older services, or dependencies that can’t be easily modified, become stranded when the underlying infrastructure no longer provides IPv4 connectivity.

 The traditional solutions are problematic.
 Running dual-stack clusters adds operational complexity and defeats the purpose of IPv6 migration.
 Modifying applications to support IPv6 is often impossible when dealing with vendor software or legacy codebases.
 Cloud provider NAT64 gateways work for outbound traffic but don’t solve inbound connectivity to IPv4-only pods.

-I needed a solution that would be completely transparent to the application—no code changes, no configuration updates, no awareness of IPv6 at all.
+I needed a solution that would be completely transparent to the application: no code changes, no configuration updates, no awareness of IPv6 at all.
 The application should believe it’s operating in a normal IPv4 environment while the cluster runs pure IPv6.

 Approach

 I designed nat464-sidecar as a Kubernetes sidecar container that shares the network namespace with the application pod.
-This positioning is crucial—by operating in the same network namespace, the sidecar can intercept and translate traffic without requiring any kernel modifications or privileged capabilities.
+This positioning is crucial.
+By operating in the same network namespace, the sidecar can intercept and translate traffic without requiring any kernel modifications or privileged capabilities.

 The architecture handles bidirectional translation.
 For inbound traffic, the sidecar listens on an IPv6 address (the pod’s actual cluster IP) and forwards connections to the application on localhost over IPv4.
 From the application’s perspective, all requests arrive on 127.0.0.1.
 For outbound traffic, the sidecar provides a SOCKS5 proxy on localhost.
 When the application needs to reach external services, it connects through this proxy, and the sidecar handles DNS resolution and connection establishment over IPv6.